 Studies examining sea-level proxies in Japan heavily rely on chronostratigraphic correlations, employing key widespread tephra and stratigraphic layers, the latter of which are often constrained by the former.
-Machida (1975) used tephrochronology with fission track ages to correlate high sea-level stages as observed in Papua New Guiniea and Barbados (Ota and Omura, 1991; Chappell, 1974; Chappell et al., 1996;

-- 95 Yokoyama et al., 2001a, b), paving the way for the use of tephra and pumice layers as a common chronohorizon dating technique in stratigraphic analysis.
+Machida (1975)'s use of tephrochronology with fission track dates allowed for correlation to high sealevel stages as observed in Papua New Guiniea and Barbados (Ota and Omura, 1991; Chappell, 1974; Chappell et al., 1996; Yokoyama et al., 2001a, b), paving the way for the use of tephra and pumice layers as a common chronohorizon dating technique in stratigraphic analysis.
 Characterization of glass mineral assemblages and chemical composition through electron microprobe, instrumental neutron activation analysis, and inductively coupled plasma mass spectrometry has allowed for identification of chemical signatures of specific tephra layers, linking these layers to specific eruptive events and volcanoes (Machida, 2002).
-Thus, it became possible to link widely - 100 distributed tephra layers and associated stratigraphic layers/marine terraces by age and to Marine Isotope Stages (Machida and Arai, 2003).
+Thus, it became possible to link widely distributed tephra layers and associated stratigraphic layers/marine terraces by age and to Marine Isotope Stages (Machida and Arai, 2003).
 Key tephra layers from individual eruptions have broad distributions, with Japanese sourced tephra layers identified in Korea and the Ryukyu Islands (Figure 2; Machida, 2002).

-Dating of tephra layers is essential in constraining ages of stratigraphic layers, and 14C, fission-track, U/Th, thermo-luminescence, electron spin resonance, and K-Ar dating techniques have all been utilized to establish and cross-check ages associated with tephra depositional events.
-Due to the wide distribution of tephra layers and the plethora of dating techniques available for analyzing them, chronostratigraphic correlation to identified tephra layers or age constrained stratigraphic layers is considered reliable and heavily used in Japan (Machida, 2002; see Table 4).
+Dating of tephra layers is essential in constraining ages of stratigraphic layers, and C, fission-track, U/Th, thermo-luminescence, electron spin resonance, and K-Ar dating techniques have all been utilized to establish and cross-check ages associated with tephra depositional events.
+Due to the wide distribution of tephra layers and the plethora of dating techniques available for analyzing them, chronostratigraphic correlation to identified tephra layers or age constrained stratigraphic layers is considered reliable and heavily relied upon in Japan (Machida, 2002; see Table 4).

-Of the many tephra layers identified and employed as reliable chronostratigraphic horizons, the Toya 110 tephra, Zarame Pumice (ZP), Aso-4 and Aira-Tn (AT) layers have broad distributions and are commonly used to constrain ages of sea-level proxies around Japan (Figure 2).
+Of the many tephra layers identified and employed as reliable chronostratigraphic horizons, the Toya tephra, Zarame Pumice (ZP), Aso-4 and Aira-Tn (AT) layers have broad distributions and are commonly used to constrain ages of sea-level proxies around Japan (Figure 2).
 The Toya tephra is widely distributed over much of Hokkaido and northern Honshu, sourced from eruptions that formed the Toya Caldera (Machida, 1987).
-Ages have been constrained to between 112-115 ka by stratigraphic correlations of tephras and terrace heights (Machida, 2002), though Zircon U-Th-Pb dating and aliquot regeneration-red thermal luminescence dating have given ages of 108 ± 19 ka and 104 ± 30 -118 ± 30 ka (Ito, 2014; Ganzawa and Ike, 2011).
-The ZP layer was deposited as thick airlaid tephra from unknown volcano, and is found below the Toya tephra and above MIS 5e surfaces in stratographic sequences, with ages estimated by Miyauchi (1985) between 110-120 ka (Matsuura, 2019; Miyauchi, 1989).
-The ZP layer has been idenfied in studies examining northern Honshu, though mainly in the well studied Kamikita Coastal region where middle and Late Pleistocene terraces are widely distributed on multiple levels (e.g., Matsuura, 2019).
+Ages have been constrained to between 112-115 ka by stratigraphic correlations of tephras and terrace heights (Machida, 2002), though Zircon U-Th-Pb dating and aliquot regeneration-red thermal luminescence dating have given ages of 108±19 ka and 104±30 -118 ± 30 ka (Ito, 2014; Ganzawa and Ike, 2011).
+The ZP layer was https://doi.org/10.5194/essd-2020-365 Preprint.
+Discussion started: 14 December 2020 © Author(s) 2020.
+CC BY 4.0 License.

+deposited as thick airlaid tephra from unknown volcano, and is found below the Toya tephra and above MIS 5e surfaces in stratographic sequences, with ages estimated by Miyauchi (1985) between 110-120 ka (Matsuura, 2019; Miyauchi, 1989).
+The ZP layer has been idenfied in studies examining northern Honshu, though mainly in the well studied Kamikita Coastal region where middle and late pleistocene terraces are widely distributed on multiple levels (e.g., Matsuura, 2019).